-From grills to swimming pools, the backyard can accommodate a wide range of equipment.
+The backyard can accommodate a wide range of equipment, from grills to swimming pools.
 There is space for an outdoor swing set in tiny yards, but the amount of area is limited.

 Make concessions rather than dismissing the notion because you don’t have enough space for a swing set.
 The best swing sets for small yards can be found in people’s houses who have done their homework.
 Make a concerted effort to find the appropriate playground equipment for your small yard.